-where the outer product is taken over all primitive hyperbolic and loxodromic conjugacy classes of $\Gamma$, and $(k, \ell)$ ranges over all the pairs of non-negative integers satisfying $k \equiv \ell \pmod{m(T_{0})}$ with $m(T)$ the order of the torsion of the centraliser of $T$ (see~\cite[p.206, Definition 4.1]{ElstrodtGrunewaldMennicke1998}).
-Also, the complex numbers $a(T)$ and $a(T)^{-1}$ are the eigenvalues of $T$ with $|a(T)| > 1$ and $N(T) = |a(T)|^{2}$. $Z(s)$ is known to be absolutely convergent in $\Re(s) > 2$, and extends to a meromorphic function on $\C$ with a functional equation under $s \leftrightarrow 2-s$.
-Elstrodt, Grunewald and Mennicke~\cite[p.208, Lemma 4.2]{ElstrodtGrunewaldMennicke1998} showed that
+where the outer product is taken over primitive hyperbolic and loxodromic conjugacy classes of $\Gamma$ and $(k, \ell)$ ranges over all the pairs of nonnegative integers satisfying $k \equiv \ell \tpmod{m(T_{0})}$, where $m(T)$ signifies the order of the torsion of the centraliser of $T$.
+Moreover, the complex numbers $a(T)$ and $a(T)^{-1}$ are the eigenvalues of $T$ with $|a(T)| > 1$ and $N(T) = |a(T)|^{2}$.
+The Selberg zeta function $Z(s)$ is known to be absolutely convergent in $\Re(s) > 2$ and extends to a meromorphic function on the whole complex plane $\C$ with a functional equation under $s \leftrightarrow 2-s$.
+Elstrodt--Grunewald--Mennicke~\cite[Lemma 4.2, p.208]{ElstrodtGrunewaldMennicke1998} have shown that